 It's a shame to see other cars go by, impairing the view with their presence.
 Commercials for new cars always show them alone.
 At one with nature.
 Little woodland creatures love to snuggle up with a brand-new car.
 Car commercials never show freeways with everybody else driving the same damn thing.
 The cars are always shiny and clean, emitting no exhaust, alone on roads that don't have billboards or garbage and the people inside the car within the ad are as shiny and clean as the car, never bickering, so well-adjusted, loaded with so much free time they just have to go hiking inside of their car on trails delicately decorated with lots and lots of lush wet fern.

 It's a shame to have to see other people.
 They're never the way they should be.
 Hence the need for escape.
-The best you can do is get high.
-Maybe luck into some cash.
 Nothing is as pointless as existing in the moment.
-The well-constructed sentence that generates no money is an abomination.
+The best you can do is get high, maybe luck into some cash.